-In concert with this growth, a long-awaited campus redevelopment plan for the Porirua campus was announced, with $35 million proposed for a decade-long programme of new buildings, staggered into four stages.
+In concert with the growth in student numbers, a long-awaited redevelopment plan for the Porirua campus was announced, with $35 million proposed for a decade-long programme of new buildings, staggered into four stages.
 Council chair Chris Kirk-Burnnand said that the intention of the plan was to provide tertiary facilities of the same standards that students would expect elsewhere.
 "We're going to try and condense the campus, bring the buildings closer together, and provide more cover for students when it's wet."

-At this early stage, the plan included the relocation of the restaurant Te Onepu, the building of a new student services block (including a new library), the addition of a second story to the administration building, and a new auditorium.
-The plans and the rate of progress changed over the decade-long project, with Te Onepu stayng where it was, the administration building remaining single-storied (albeit with some internal changes, including the relocation of Information & Enrolment into the Russell Marshall wing previously occupied by the library), and the old auditorium being remodelled, rather than replaced, when it became part of the Te Whare o Wikitoria Tehuruhuru Katene Whatu building.
-The proposed student services block and new library did eventuate, though, and this would get underway in 2004, opening as the Athfield Architects-designed Te Kete Wānanga in 2005.
+At this early stage, the plan included the relocation of Te Onepu restaurant, the building of a new student services block (including a new library), the addition of a second story to the administration building, and a new auditorium.
+The plans and the rate of progress changed over the decade-long project, with Te Onepu staying where it was, the administration building remaining single-storied (albeit with some internal changes, including the relocation of Information & Enrolment into the Russell Marshall wing previously occupied by the library), and the old auditorium being remodelled, rather than replaced, when it became part of the Te Whare o Wikitoria Tehuruhuru Katene Whatu building.
+The proposed student services block and the new library did eventuate, though, and the construction of this would get underway in 2004, opening as the Athfield Architects-designed Te Kete Wānanga in 2005.

-One change at the Porirua campus independent of the campus redevelopment plan, was the renaming and renovation of the building used by Te Wānanga Māori.
+One change at the Porirua campus that was independent of the campus redevelopment plan was the renaming and renovation of the home of Te Wānanga Māori.
 In honour of kaumātua Ihakara Arthur, the building was renamed Iti Rearea, based on a whakatauākī he frequently quoted: Iti rearea teitei, kahikatea ka taea ('Even though you are a small bird, you are still able to reach a pinnacle').
 A tomokanga was added to the exterior of the building, with additional pou bordering the pebble-lined entrance.

 The building was blessed in a ceremony attended by several important visitors, including Ngāti Toa kaumātua Karewa Arthur, who led the blessing, founding Whitireia council member Taukiri Thomason, and master carver Hekenukumai Busby.